jesswinanto1/Cloud_documentation/README-loadbalancer.md

 A VPC was created with two public subnets placed in different Availability Zones to support high availability across the load balancer.

-*Figure 1: VPC with two public subnets in separate Availability Zones*

 ---